robert-osborne/django-kevin/README.md

 SSL
 ---
-Enable SSL via Heroku, Cloudflare, or your DNS provider and then uncomment the SECURITY CONFIGURATION section in `/{{ project_name }}/config/settings/prod.py` to enable django-secure and other security best practices for production.
+Enable SSL via Heroku, Cloudflare, or your DNS provider and then uncomment the SECURITY CONFIGURATION section in `/{{ project_name }}/config/settings/prod.py` to enable security best practices for production.

 Invoke
 ------